-- to analyze the structure of microeconomics relationships and possibly to present own problem solutions, - · solve simple economic decision problems.
+- to analyze the structure of microeconomics relationships and to present own problem solutions, - · solve simple economic decision problems.

-In the two main parts of the course problems of microeconomic decision making (household behavior, firm behavior) and problems of commodity allocation on markets (market equilibria and efficiency of markets) as well are discussed.
-In the final part of the course basics of imperfect competition (oligopolistic markets) and of game theory are presented.
+In the two main parts of the course, problems of microeconomic decision making (household and firm behavior) and problems of commodity allocation on markets (market equilibria and their efficiency properties of markets) are discussed.
+In the final part of the course, basics of imperfect competition (oligopolistic markets) and of game theory as well as welfare economics are presented.